 We’ve learned that many local groups that make pads are enthusiastic about this prospect, but they would need technical assistance to improve their production processes before producing the pads.

 Working with the University of Washington, we have made and tested absorbent sanitary pad material from agricultural waste.
 Photo: PATH/Patrick McKern.

 As we continue to look for ways to make pads more affordable, one option we’ve explored is making the filler material from agricultural waste.
 We partnered with fiber experts at the University of Washington (UW) in Seattle, just a few miles from our headquarters, to evaluate ways that we might transform these materials—which are readily available in developing countries—into absorbent materials suitable for sanitary pads.
 We worked with a UW lab to turn seven fibers—including corn, banana stem fiber, rice straw, and wheat straw—into fluff pulp, the absorbent material used in most pads and disposable diapers.
 Though this process was promising, making large quantities would require pulp mills, which are a challenge to find in most of Africa.

 Addressing environmental and disposal concerns

-We also are exploring a hybrid reusable and disposable sanitary pad to address the growing challenge of disposing of pads lined with plastics and super-absorbent polymers.
-A hybrid pad that combines a leak-proof, reusable sleeve with a disposable absorbent core would reduce the disposal burden, and it would offer girls and women a variety of biodegradable, absorbent materials that protect against leaks.
+We have also explored hybrid sanitary pads that are reusable,disposable, and partially biodegradable—an option that would address the growing challenge of disposing of pads lined with plastics and super-absorbent polymers.
+These options combine a leak-proof, reusable sleeve with a disposable absorbent core.
+They have the potential to reduce waste and offer girls and women the flexibility to use a wide variety of biodegradable, absorbent materials.